Geisinger College of Health Sciences

-Geisinger Commonwealth School of Medicine (GCSOM) is a private medical school associated with the Geisinger Health System in northeastern and north central Pennsylvania.
-GCSOM offers a community-based model of medical education with six regional campuses: North (Scranton, PA), South (Wilkes-Barre, PA), Central (Danville, PA), West (Lewistown, PA), Atlanticare (Atlantic City, NJ), and Guthrie (Sayre, PA).
-It offers a Doctor of Medicine (MD) Program and a Master of Biomedical Sciences (MBS) Program.
+Geisinger College of Health Sciences (GCHS) is the education and research arm of Geisinger, a health care system based in Pennsylvania.
+Formed in 2022, the college serves as an umbrella organization for Geisinger Commonwealth School of Medicine, Geisinger School of Graduate Education, Geisinger School of Nursing, graduate medical education, faculty development and the health system's research programs.

+Julie Story Byerley is president of the college and dean of Geisinger Commonwealth School of Medicine.
+She also serves as Geisinger's executive vice president and chief academic officer.
+City & State Pennsylvania credited Byerley with overseeing the consolidation of the medical school with Geisinger's nursing and research divisions.

 History

+Research

+Investigations into diabetes and other conditions began a year after Geisinger's founding in 1915.
+Throughout the 20th and 21st century Geisinger Research expanded its scope, footprint, and funding sources.
+As an early adopter of electronic health records and genetic biobanking, the research arm of Geisinger's College of Health Sciences has been among the vanguard health systems leading precision health initiatives such as MyCode and contributing to similar international initiatives, such as PsycheMERGE.
+The Research Institute hosts many departments and centers dedicated to a wide range of clinical research and learning health science.

+Education

 The foundation of GCSOM, formerly known as The Commonwealth Medical College (TCMC), began with the establishment of the Northeastern Pennsylvania Medical Education Development Consortium (MEDC) in 2004.
 The consortium included business, medical, community, and government representatives.
 After acquiring funding from the Commonwealth of Pennsylvania, Blue Cross of Northeastern Pennsylvania, and other state, federal and private philanthropic sources, the Commonwealth Medical Education Corporation was formed.
 In the spring of 2007, Robert M. D’Alessandri began his tenure as president and founding dean.

 Commonwealth was awarded degree-granting authority by the Commonwealth of Pennsylvania in 2008 and received preliminary accreditation by the Liaison Committee on Medical Education (LCME) in 2008.
 D'Alessandri resigned from his position as dean and president in April 2011.
-In June 2011, the LCME placed GCSOM on probation due to financial stability concerns.
+In June 2011, the LCME placed the college on probation due to financial stability concerns.
 Provisional accreditation was granted in 2012, with full accreditation granted in June 2014.
-In June 2014, GCSOM was also granted full accreditation by the Middle States Commission on Higher Education (MSCHE).
-GCSOM accepted its first class of medical and master's students in 2009.
-GCSOM graduated its first MD and fourth MBS classes in May 2013.
+In June 2014, the college was also granted full accreditation by the Middle States Commission on Higher Education (MSCHE).
+The college accepted its first class of medical and master's students in 2009.
+TCMC graduated its first MD and fourth MBS classes in May 2013.